Frugal Fitness- What (and what NOT) to Eat

 - Shoulders – (you might need an extra hand for this one)

 Next week, instead of getting on the scale, measure the total inches again and you’ll see major progress, As I said, My First full week of workouts changed my entire body by 13 inches.

 If you really want to chart your progress and SEE the difference, you can take photo shoots each week to show your progress.
 This can be as simple as a selfie in front of a mirror.
 It’s for your eyes only, no need to be picky about it.

 Fat Loss #4 – Weight Training is NECESSARY to Lose Fat Permanently

-While it’s true that you will lose weight doing Cardio, you lose equal amounts of fat and muscle, which in turns lowers your metabolism.
+While it’s true that you will lose weight doing Cardio, you lose equal amounts of fat and muscle, which in turn lowers your metabolism.
 The more muscle you have in your body, the more calories you burn (even while sitting!).

 Fat Loss Secret – If you’re trying to get a Bikini ready body in 2 weeks or less -Exercise FIRST thing every morning for 20 minutes on an empty stomach.

 This works wonderfully, let me explain how…throughout the night while you’re sleeping your body is depleting its Glycogen reserves, so when you jump up in the morning and immediately start exercising, your body is forced to burn Fats for the fuel.

 It also jumpstarts your fat-burning abilities through the rest of the day.
 I prefer to do my weight-training workout first thing in the morning.